google/pmax_best_practices_dashboard/walkthrough.md

 ## Introduction

-In this walkthrough, you'll deploy and configure the pMAx Dashboard.
+In this walkthrough, you'll generate OAuth credentials in preparation for the deployment of the pMax Best Practices Dashboard.

 <walkthrough-tutorial-difficulty difficulty="3"></walkthrough-tutorial-difficulty>
 <walkthrough-tutorial-duration duration="10"></walkthrough-tutorial-duration>